Dil To Pagal Hai: Plot

-Meanwhile, Nisha injures her leg during rehearsals for the upcoming play, and the doctor advises her to take bed rest and not dance for a few months.
-In search of a new dancer to replace Nisha in the play, he comes across Pooja dancing one day, and believes she is perfect for the role.
-He begs her to come to their rehearsals and after much hesitation, she agrees.
+Meanwhile, Nisha injures her leg during rehearsals for the upcoming play, and the doctor advises her to rest and avoid dancing for several months.
+While searching for a new dancer to replace Nisha in the play, Rahul comes across Pooja dancing one day and believes she is perfect for the role.
+He persuades her to attend their rehearsals and, after much hesitation, she agrees.
 Eventually, Rahul and Pooja become close friends.
-Nisha soon returns from the hospital and is upset that she has been replaced, and becomes very jealous upon learning that Rahul likes Pooja.
-Knowing that Rahul does not reciprocate her love, she decides to leave for London to visit her parents.
-Throughout rehearsals, Rahul and Pooja find themselves falling for one another.
-When Rahul drops Pooja home one day, he starts whistling his tune, making Pooja realize that she has fallen for the man with the tune she so often heard.
-The next day, the two go to meet Pooja's old dance tutor, who Pooja addresses as Tai, who figures that the two are ardently in love.
-At the wedding of two members of the dance troupe, Rahul and Pooja share an intimate moment, but are unsure how to express their love for each other.
+Nisha soon returns from hospital and is upset to discover that she has been replaced.
+She also becomes jealous upon learning that Rahul has feelings for Pooja.
+Realising that Rahul does not reciprocate her love, she decides to leave for London to visit her parents.
+During rehearsals, Rahul and Pooja begin to fall in love with one another.
+When Rahul drops Pooja home one day, he starts whistling his tune, making Pooja realise that she has fallen for the man connected to the tune she has so often heard.
+The following day, the two visit Pooja's former dance tutor, whom Pooja addresses as Tai, and she realises that they are deeply in love.
+At the wedding of two members of the dance troupe, Rahul and Pooja share an intimate moment, but neither knows how to express their feelings.

 A few days before the premiere of the play, Ajay arrives at the rehearsal hall to surprise Pooja.
 He tells everyone that he is her fiancé.
 Rahul is heartbroken, but tries not to show it.
-Nisha, who has returned from London, notices Rahul's devastation and explains how she too was devastated when he did not love her in return.
-Rahul edits the end of the play to reflect his heartbreak, in contrast to his usual style of always giving a happy ending.
-On the night of the premiere, as Rahul and Pooja's characters are about to break up on stage, Ajay plays a recorded tape Pooja was going to send him before his proposal, where she described how she felt about Rahul.
-Ajay is indirectly telling Pooja that she and Rahul are meant to be together.
-Pooja now realizes she truly loves Rahul and the two confess their love on stage as the audience applauds them, giving the play a happy ending once again.
-Backstage, Ajay ends up asking Nisha whether she is already married or not, implying his interest in her.
+Nisha, who has returned from London, notices Rahul's devastation and explains that she too was devastated when he did not return her love.
+Rahul changes the ending of the play to reflect his heartbreak, in contrast to his usual style of always providing a happy ending.
+On the night of the premiere, as Rahul and Pooja's characters are about to separate on stage, Ajay plays a recorded tape that Pooja had intended to send him before his proposal, in which she describes her feelings for Rahul.
+Through this, Ajay indirectly tells Pooja that she and Rahul are meant to be together.
+Pooja finally realises that she truly loves Rahul, and the two confess their love on stage as the audience applauds them, once again giving the play a happy ending.
+Backstage, Ajay asks Nisha whether she is married, implying his interest in her.